sunfounder/galaxy-rvr/docs/source/lesson7_ultrasonic_avoid.rst

 Here are the key steps that our superhero sensor will follow:

-* We have connected both the TRIG and ECHO pins to pin 10 on the Sensor Shield.
+* We have connected both the TRIG and ECHO pins to pin 10 on the GalaxyRVR Shield.
 This allows us to control both signal transmission and reception of the ultrasonic module using a single Arduino pin.

 .. image:: img/ultrasonic_shield.png